Lead Opinion

 While LPN charge nurses are not authorized to directly discipline nursing assistants for not coming to work or for other work infractions, the LPNs do have authority to send them home for misbehavior.
 In addition, the LPNs provide input for disciplinary decisions made by the Director and Assistant Director of Nursing and are authorized to “write up” nursing assistants.
 While this authority has only been used sporadically, in at least one situation, an LPN charge nurse sent a nursing assistant home for misbehavior and, solely on the recommendation of the LPN, that nursing assistant was discharged.

 For two-thirds of the time during any given week, the LPN charge nurses are the most senior representatives of Beverly Enterprises present at Carter Hall and, during that period, they are authorized to ensure the continued operation of the nursing home in a proper manner.
-Thus, in cases of emergency or disaster, the LPNs are authorized to order the evacuation of the home and to direct the plan of evacuation.
+Thus, in eases of emergency or disaster, the LPNs are authorized to order the evacuation of the home and to direct the plan of evacuation.

-On January 21, 1993, the United Mine Workers of America (the “Union“) petitioned the National Labor Relations Board (the “NLRB” or the “Board“) to hold a representational election to allow the Union to represent a unit of approximately 40 non-supervisory employees at Carter Hall, including the six LPN charge nurses.
+On January 21, 1993, the United Mine Workers of America (the “Union”) petitioned the National Labor Relations Board (the “NLRB” or the “Board”) to hold a representational election to allow the Union to represent a unit of approximately 40 non-supervisory employees at Carter Hall, including the six LPN charge nurses.
 Beverly Enterprises contested the inclusion of its LPNs in the unit, but the Regional Director concluded, following a hearing, that the LPN charge nurses were covered employees and not supervisors, thus including them in the potential bargaining unit.
-In his findings, the Regional Director acknowledged the various responsibilities given to the LPN charge nurses, but he acted on the Board‘s “reticen[ce] to find such care-givers to be supervisors“:
+In his findings, the Regional Director acknowledged the various responsibilities given to the LPN charge nurses, but he acted on the Board’s “reticence] to find such care-givers to be supervisors”:

-Through a separate proceeding, the Board ordered Beverly Enterprises to begin bargaining with the Union and, upon Beverly Enterprises’ refusal, found that Beverly Enterprises committed an unfair labor practice in violation of
+Through a separate proceeding, the Board ordered Beverly Enterprises to begin bargaining with the Union and, upon Beverly Enterprises’ refusal, found that Beverly Enterprises committed an unfair labor practice in violation of 29 U.S.C. § 158(a)(1) (prohibiting employers from interfering with employees’ exercise of rights under the NLRA) and § 158(a)(5) (requiring employers to bargain with certified representatives).

-On appeal from the Board‘s order, a divided panel of this court granted the Board‘s petition for enforcement, holding that Beverly Enterprises’ LPNs were not supervisors under the National Labor Relations Act.
+On appeal from the Board’s order, a divided panel of this court granted the Board’s petition for enforcement, holding that Beverly Enterprises’ LPNs were not supervisors under the National Labor Relations Act.
 See Beverly Enterprises, Virginia, Inc. v.
-NLRB, 136 F.3d 361 (4th Cir.
-1998) (per curiam).
-By order dated March 30, 1998, the full court vacated that panel opinion and ordered that the case be reheard en banc.
+NLRB,

 II

-While the National Labor Relations Act (“NLRA“) grants “employees” the right to self-organize and bargain collectively, see
+While the National Labor Relations Act (“NLRA”) grants “employees” the right to self-organize and bargain collectively, see 29 U.S.C. § 157; Hanna Min.
+Co. v.
+Marine Eng’rs Beneficial Ass’n,

 The Act defines “supervisor” to mean: